rzzzwilson/DigitalVFO/README.rst

 * added vfo_DClick double-click event
 * add code to toggle standby/ON mode (from vfo_DClick)
 * add in the DDS-60 control code
+* add a "Calibrate" setting to adjust the divider value in the DDS-60 code

 To be done:

-* add a "Calibrate" setting to adjust the divider value in the DDS-60 code
+* test the thing fully!
 * make up a metal case and rebuild into it

 About